appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 # Insert and Update data in SQL

 This guide shows you how to insert and update data in a PostgreSQL database.
-The query configuration may differ when working with other SQL database.
+The query configuration may differ when working with other SQL databases.

 ## Prerequisites

-* App Connected to [PostgreSQL](/connect-data/reference/querying-postgres) datasource.
+* App Connected to a [PostgreSQL](/connect-data/reference/querying-postgres) datasource.
 * A [Table widget](/reference/widgets/table) connected to a query that holds the data you want to edit and update.
 * [Form](/reference/widgets/form) widget or a [JSON Form](/reference/widgets/json-form) Widget to insert or update data.